 U.S. Consulate General Ho Chi Minh City

-Between April 2 and 15, singer-songwriter and HDI spokesperson Mary McBride and her five-piece band brought their unique blend of American country, R&B and old-school rock ‘n roll to Lao PDR, Vietnam and Taiwan under the auspices of the U.S. Embassy in Vientiane, the U.S. Consulate in Ho Chi Minh City and the American Institute in Taiwan.
+Between April 2 and 15, singer-songwriter and Humpty Dumpty spokesperson Mary McBride and her five-piece band brought their unique blend of American country, R&B and old-school rock ‘n roll to Lao PDR, Vietnam and Taiwan under the auspices of the U.S. Embassy in Vientiane, the U.S. Consulate in Ho Chi Minh City and the American Institute in Taiwan.
 The tour was sponsored, in part, by Eva Airlines, the Intercontinental Hotel (Ho Chi Minh City), Sofitel Saigon Plaza Hotel, Gibson Guitars, and ZT Amplifiers.

 McBride’s program included performances, master classes, workshops and humanitarian outreach in Vientiane, Ho Chi Minh City, Hue, Quang Tri, Taoyuan, Koahsiung, Liugui, and Pingtung.
 With a focus on younger audiences and disenfranchised and disabled audiences, McBride brought American music to many audiences who ordinarily do not have the opportunity for cultural exchange.

 The tour began on April 2 in Vientiane, where McBride performed at the COPE Center, a local not-for-profit organization that provides access to orthotic/prosthetic devices and rehabilitation services.
 There, McBride and her band toured COPE’s facilities and watched an extraordinary video about Mr. Bang, a young cluster ammunition survivor who tells his story of how COPE supported him to receive a prosthetic leg and rebuild his life.
 The band then performed a concert at COPE’s facility for approximately 100 children, many of whom are living with physical disabilities.